 Harvard Business School vs. Stanford GSB

-With Round 2 deadlines approaching in less than one month (!!), we’re in peak essay iteration mode with many of our clients.
-For those who are applying to both Harvard Business School and Stanford GSB, the question often arises of what makes these two world-class, uber competitive institutions different from one another.
+Round 2 deadlines approach in less than one month.
+We’re in peak essay iteration mode with many clients.
+Applicants often ask what distinguishes these two world-class, competitive institutions.
 What ‘type’ of applicant appeals to each program?
 Is it appropriate to use similar essay content for both of their open-ended prompts?

-As MBA admissions consultants, we’ve spent a lot of time reflecting on the answers to these questions and how to help clients incorporate the nuances into their applications.
+As MBA admissions consultants, we’ve spent considerable time analyzing these questions.
+We help clients incorporate nuances into their applications.
 We’ll be the first to admit that the differences are subtle, yet important.
-Here is what we’ve found through our experience working with clients who have been accepted to either or both program(s).
+Here’s what we’ve learned from clients accepted to either or both programs.

 Harvard Business School vs. Stanford GSB – Hear It from the Horses’ Mouths